opennederland/takenode/README.md

 # TakeNode

 Read more about TakeNode [here](https://takenode.org/info).
-If you want to develop your own version of TakeNode then you're welcome this repository.
+If you want to develop your own version of TakeNode then you're welcome to use this repository.

 ## Installation and configuration
 This is a PHP application that can be run on a standard LAMP or LEMP stack.
 The minimum required PHP version is 7.1.0 or higher.